Andrea Amati

-Andrea Amati was a luthier, from Cremona, Italy.
+Andrea Amati (ca. 1505 - 1577, Cremona) was a luthier, from Cremona, Italy.

 Amati is credited with making the first instruments of the violin family that are in the form we use today.

 Several of his instruments survive to the present day, and some of them can still be played.

-Many of the surviving instruments were among a consignment of 38 instruments delivered to Charles IX of France in 1564.
+Many of the surviving instruments were among a consignment of 38 instruments delivered to Charles IX of France in 1574.

 Charles IX of France

 It is estimated that Amati made some 38 instruments between 1560 and 1574 for the Queen Regent of France Catherine de Medici on behalf of her young son, Charles IX of France; one of these was a gilded bass violin, elaborately painted with royal symbols, called The King.
 There is some uncertainty about the exact date the instrument was crafted; The King's "label" gives the date as 1572, but some scholars have proposed an earlier date.
 Much of the collection was destroyed during the French Revolution but some pieces were recovered by Giovanni Battista Viotti's student M. J. B. Cartier.
 It then changed hands several times, first being acquired by the Duport brothers, Jean-Pierre and Jean-Louis.
 According to the instrument's documentation it was then purchased from Rembert Wurlitzer Co. in 1967 by Lawrence Witten.
 The King is currently part of the collection at the National Music Museum in Vermillion, South Dakota.